2008 Aaron's 312: The Big One

-Tony Stewart won the race off of pit road and he led the field to the restart with 51 laps to go.
-With 47 to go, the big one struck in turn 1 in one of the most unusual ways and in one of the dumbest moves in NASCAR history.
-Kevin Lepage had recently made a pit stop and had just gotten off of pit road.
-Lepage came off as soon as the pack was at full speed through the tri-oval.
-Instead of staying below the yellow line until he was at a good enough speed to merge onto the track like on the backstretch, Lepage thought it would be a good idea to merge right onto the track heading into turn 1, right in front of the whole pack of over 20 cars that were going at speeds of nearly 190 miles per hour.
-Lepage's spotter warned him constantly about the oncoming pack but Lepage never listened and it was unfortunately too late.
-Cars began to swerve to miss Lepage but almost no one missed Lepage.
-Mike Wallace swerved up at almost the last second to avoid Lepage and ended up turning David Reutimann while the car that was behind Wallace with that being Carl Edwards ran into the rear of Lepage's car head on causing the front of Edwards' car to bounce off the ground and destroying the whole rear of Lepage's car and ultimately triggered the big one.
-The wreck took out many good cars who were running in the top 5 or 10 and ended their days.
-The wreck collected a total of 16 cars.
-The wreck even baffled commentators Jerry Punch, Andy Petree, and Dale Jarrett.
-The wreck collected Mike Wallace, Patrick Carpentier, Jason Keller, Kyle Busch, Stephen Leicht, Reed Sorenson, Kenny Wallace, Cale Gale, Kyle Krisiloff, Kelly Bires, Marcos Ambrose, Carl Edwards, Kevin Lepage, Steve Wallace, Brad Keselowski, and David Reutimann.
-The red flag was displayed that lasted for about 25 minutes.
-Instead of admitting to his mistake, Lepage instead blamed the spotters on the cars involved saying they should've seen him coming onto the race track and said "if they couldn't see me coming out of the pits with this red and yellow race car, then maybe they need to get new spotters."
-Eventually, two days after the incident, Lepage apologized and took full responsibility for causing the big one.
+Tony Stewart was first off pit road and led the field to the restart with 51 laps left.
+With 47 laps to go, a major crash happened in turn 1; Kevin Lepage had just made a pit stop and rejoined the track as the pack was speeding through the tri-oval.
+Instead of staying below the yellow line until he reached a safe speed, Lepage merged directly onto the track in front of more than 20 cars going nearly 190 miles per hour.
+A few drivers were able to avoid him, but others couldn't; Mike Wallace swerved at the last moment to miss Lepage and ended up turning David Reutimann.
+Carl Edwards, who was behind Wallace, hit the back of Lepage's car head-on, causing Edwards' car to bounce and destroy the rear of Lepage's car, triggering the massive wreck.
+A total of 16 cars were involved, including Mike Wallace, Patrick Carpentier, Jason Keller, Kyle Busch, Stephen Leicht, Reed Sorenson, Kenny Wallace, Cale Gale, Kyle Krisiloff, Kelly Bires, Marcos Ambrose, Carl Edwards, Kevin Lepage, Steve Wallace, Brad Keselowski, and David Reutimann.
+The red flag stopped the race for about 25 minutes.
+At first, Lepage blamed the spotters of the other cars, saying they should have seen him coming onto the track.
+He said, "If they couldn't see me coming out of the pits with this red and yellow race car, then maybe they need to get new spotters."
+Two days later, Lepage apologized and accepted full responsibility for causing the crash.